Website 12 Tribes Coulee Dam Casino

 - Ability to frequently walk or stand for prolonged periods of time.

-These requirements need to be met to represent knowledge, skill and/or ability to perform job functions.
+These requirements need to be met to represent knowledge, skill and ability to perform job functions.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.